umbraco/UmbracoDocs/10/umbraco-ui-builder/filtering/data-views-builders.md

 Data views builders allow you to create a collection data views list dynamically at run time.
 By default Konstrukt will use the hard coded data views defined in your Konstrukt config, however if you need to build your data views list dynamically, then is is when you'd use a data views builder.

 When Konstrukt resolves a data views builder it will attempt to do so from the global DI container which means you can inject amy dependencies that you require for your builder.
-If there is no such type defined in the DI container, Konstrukt will then fallback to maually instantiating a new instance of the data views builder.
+If there is no such type defined in the DI container, Konstrukt will then fall-backto maually instantiating a new instance of the data views builder.

 ## Defining a data views builder